ktbaek/Copenhagen-tree-data/README.md

 4. De-capitalize Danish names with multiple words
 5. Normalize hybrid markers (e.g. x to hybr.)
 6. Normalize cultivar quotes (e.g. " to ')
-7. Fix mistakes in scientific names (e.g. spelling, missing species epiphet in cultivars, missing hybrid markers) according to [these rules](rules/latin_rules.csv).
+7. Fix mistakes in scientific names (e.g. spelling, missing species epiphet in cultivars, missing hybrid markers) according to [these rules](rules/latin_rules.csv)
-8. Fix mistakes in Danish names (e.g. spelling, compound words) according to [these rules](rules/da_rules.csv).
+8. Fix mistakes in Danish names (e.g. spelling, compound words) according to [these rules](rules/da_rules.csv)
 9. Separate scientific names into their components
-10. Fix Danish names based on the scientific name (incl. special names for cultivars and variants) according to [these](rules/latin_da_map.csv) and [these](rules/latin_da_map_malus.csv) rules.
-These rules are not yet complete, but reflect an ongoing effort.
+10. Fix Danish names based on the scientific name (incl. special names for cultivars and variants) according to [these](rules/latin_da_map.csv) and [these](rules/latin_da_map_malus.csv) rules
-11. Fix Danish genus names based on the scientific name according to [these rules](rules/genus_dict.csv).
+11. Fix Danish genus names based on the scientific name according to [these rules](rules/genus_dict.csv)

 Step 10 and 11 assumes the scientific names are the ground truth.
 This is probably true in the vast majority of cases, but without knowing the history of the dataset it can't be known for certain.

 12. Flag entries with identical locations.

+The rule sets are not yet complete, but reflect an ongoing effort.
 All changes have been recorded in a [changelog](output/).

 ## Online Shiny-app